Jul

 How Do You Obtain Guardianship For An Incompetent Parent?

-Are you in a situation where you need to seek guardianship for a parent or other adult loved one who has developed Alzheimer’s or another form of dementia, or for some other reason cannot conduct his or her own business or take care of him or herself?
+Are you in a situation where you need to seek guardianship for a parent or other adult loved one who has developed Alzheimer’s or another form of dementia or, for some other reason, cannot conduct his or her own business or take care of him or herself?
 If so, you’re already in a very stressful and highly emotional situation.

 Obtaining guardianship powers is not a do-it-yourself endeavor.
 You should definitely seek the help of an attorney with knowledge of the guardianship procedure to assist you as you begin seeking guardianship of what the law calls “an incapacitated adult.”